michaelkeeling/saturn2017-architecture-functional-workshop/position-papers/questions-about-the-functional-frontier-michael-keeling.md

 * Call-Return
 * Peer-to-Peer
 * Client-Server
+* Many more patterns than I want to enumerate here...

 It seems that most architectural styles do not seem particularly _functional_.
 Styles might be too general for this purpose.
 Styles provide vocabulary and